StarpTech/ghconfig/README.md

 │   └── SUPPORT.md
 ```

 This directory follows the same structure as your `.github` folder.
-All `yaml` files are handled as a [Go template](https://golang.org/pkg/text/template/) and in them you have access to the full [Repository](https://pkg.go.dev/github.com/google/go-github/v32/github?tab=doc#Repository) object of the [go-github](https://pkg.go.dev/github.com/google/go-github) library and additionally to all utility functions of [sprig](http://masterminds.github.io/sprig/).
+All `yaml` and `md` files are handled as a [Go template](https://golang.org/pkg/text/template/) and in them you have access to the full [Repository](https://pkg.go.dev/github.com/google/go-github/v32/github?tab=doc#Repository) object of the [go-github](https://pkg.go.dev/github.com/google/go-github) library and additionally to all utility functions of [sprig](http://masterminds.github.io/sprig/).

 ## Example:

 ```
-$ ghconfig workflow
+$ ghconfig sync
 ?
 Please select all target repositories.
 StarpTech/shikaka

 Repository         Files               Url